Glob (comics): Publication history

-The first Glob debuted in The Incredible Hulk vol. 2 #121 (Nov.
-1969), and was created by Roy Thomas and Herb Trimpe.
+The first Glob debuted in The Incredible Hulk (vol. 2) #121 (November 1969), and was created by Roy Thomas and Herb Trimpe.
 Roy Thomas has stated that the character was a conscious imitation of the Heap.
 Thomas intended to call the character the Shape, but editor Stan Lee thought that name sounded too feminine, and insisted on the name "the Glob".

-The second Glob debuted in The Incredible Hulk vol. 2 #389 and was created by Tom Field and Gary Barker.
+The second Glob debuted in The Incredible Hulk (vol. 2) #389 (January 1992), and was created by Tom Field and Gary Barker.

 Fictional character biography

 Joseph "Joe" Timms

-Joe Timms was born in Miami, Florida.
-Timms is a petty criminal who escaped from prison to see his dying wife, until he drowned in the swamp bog for several years.
-Then, nuclear waste brought him back to life as a large, slimy, and shambling monster named the Glob, with immense strength, but with very little brainpower.
-It terrorized Betty Ross, fought the Hulk, and got dissolved by an experimental anti-radiation fluid in the murky waters.
-Shortly thereafter, the Leader resurrected it for a second battle against the Hulk.
-An explosion blew up the Glob into tiny fragments.
+Joe Timms is a petty criminal who escaped from prison to see his dying wife, only to drown in a swamp bog.
+After the Hulk throws nuclear waste into the bog, Timms is revived as the Glob, a slimy monster with immense strength, but little intelligence.
+Subsequently, the Glob battles Hulk before being dissolved by an experimental anti-radiation fluid.
+He is later resurrected by the Leader before being destroyed in an explosion.

 The Glob's brain later reformed into the Golden Brain.
 Yagzan and the Cult of Entropy used it as a weapon, but lost by the Entropists in an encounter with the Man-Thing.
 The Golden Brain psionically molded itself into an amnesiac blond-haired man.
 The man had been captured and mutated by Yagzan into a clay-based lifeform of the Glob.
 It battled the Man-Thing, reducing itself to mud again, which suffocates Yagzan, and killed him.

 However, it was later revealed that the Glob had been enslaved by the Collector.
 It eventually rebelled against him with the assistance of the Hulk and the Man-Thing.

-The Glob then got taken into S.H.I.E.L.D. custody where they recruited it in their organization's Paranormal Containment Unit.
+The Glob is then taken into S.H.I.E.L.D. custody and joins the Paranormal Containment Unit.

-During the "Avengers: Standoff!" storyline, the Glob became an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+In the Avengers: Standoff! storyline, the Glob appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

 Sumner Samuel Beckwith

-Sumner Samuel Beckwith was a geneticist working for the Pantheon that injected himself with an experimental duplicate of the Super-Soldier Serum in which he created (after discovering the journals of Ted Sallis, who becomes the Man-Thing due to his own research in recreating the formula), turns out to be defective.
-He transformed into a light-green semi-humanoid being seemingly composed of bog matter known as the Glob II.
-It fled to the Florida Everglades, menaced Rick Jones and even battled the Hulk, who mistook it for the original Glob.
-It got incinerated by the Man-Thing's touch after feeling fear.
+Sumner Samuel Beckwith was a geneticist working for the Pantheon who transformed into a humanoid composed of bog matter after testing an experimental recreation of the Super-Soldier Serum on himself.
+Subsequently, he battles the Hulk, who mistakes him for the original Glob, before being incinerated by the Man-Thing.